jamescherti/compile-angel.el/README.md

 - `(compile-angel-on-load-mode)`: Global mode that compiles .el files before they are loaded.
 - `(compile-angel-on-save-local-mode)`: Local mode that compiles .el files whenever the user saves them.

-These modes **speed up Emacs by ensuring all libraries are byte-compiled and native-compiled**.
+The *compile-angel* modes **speed up Emacs by ensuring all libraries are byte-compiled and native-compiled**.
 Byte-compilation reduces the overhead of loading Emacs Lisp code at runtime, while native compilation optimizes performance by generating machine code specific to your system.

-**Why use compile-angel?** Because functions like *package-install* and *package-recompile-all* only byte-compile files within the packages they install, and ignore other `.el` files that are in the load-path but were not installed using `package.el`.
-Since these files are not byte-compiled, the Emacs JIT compiler also does not compile them natively, as a byte-compiled file is an indication for the Emacs JIT compiler to native-compile.
-In contrast, **compile-angel** modes ensure that all loaded .el files are compiled transparently, regardless of whether they belong to a package.
+**Why use compile-angel?** Because you are likely running a significant amount of interpreted, slow Elisp code.
+Ensuring that Elisp is native-compiled significantly improves Emacs' performance.
+This is because functions like *package-install* and *package-recompile-all* do not compile .el files in the *load-path* paths that were not installed using *package.el*.
+Since these files are not byte-compiled, the Emacs JIT compiler does not native-compile them either, as a byte-compiled file signals the JIT compiler to perform native compilation. **In contrast, **compile-angel** modes ensure that all loaded `.el` files are compiled transparently, regardless of whether they are part of a package.**

-The author of *compile-angel* was previously a user of *auto-compile*, but encountered an issue where several `.el` files were not being compiled by *auto-compile*, leading to Emacs performance degradation due to the absence of native compilation.
-After extensive experimentation and research, the author developed *compile-angel* as a result of these efforts.
+The author of *compile-angel* was previously a user of *auto-compile* but encountered an issue where several `.el` files were not being compiled by *auto-compile* (see the explanation below), resulting in Emacs performance degradation due to the lack of native compilation.
+After extensive experimentation and research, the author developed *compile-angel* to address this problem.

 **The compile-angel package guarantees that all .el files are both byte-compiled and native-compiled, which significantly speeds up Emacs.**